soshuster1997/dna_data_analysis/README.md

 cat wiki_results/batch_summary_report.md
 ```

-From there, `all_orfs.csv` and `per_file_summary.csv` in each output folder can be loaded directly (pandas, R, Excel, whatever you prefer) for further comparison, plotting, or statistical testing between the two datasets.
+From there, `all_orfs.csv` and `per_file_summary.csv` in each output folder can be loaded directly for further comparison, plotting, or statistical testing between the two datasets.